 This athame is lighter than most in our store and nicely balanced, making it ideal for moving through the air during rituals.
 Store it in the riveted faux leather sheath (included), which can be worn on a belt.

 Material: Stainless steel, rubber and alloy handle, faux leather sheath

-Overall dimensions: 9 in x 1.5 in (widest part)
+Overall dimensions: 9 inches x 1.5 inches (widest part)

 Sorry, this item cannot be shipped outside the United States and Canada.

 By buying this knife, you certify that you are above the age of 18 and are legally allowed to purchase it where you live.
 You are responsible for following all local laws related to the possession and display of knives.
 We accept no liability for misuse of this item.